pola-rs/polars-book/docs/user-guide/expressions/window.md

 Instead we could `flatten`.
 This just turns our 2D list into a 1D array and projects that array/column back to our `DataFrame`.
 This is very fast because the reshape is often free, and adding the column back the the original `DataFrame` is also a lot cheaper (since we don't require a join like in a normal window function).

-However, for this operation to make sense, it is important that the columns used in `over([..])` are sorted!